airavata-courses/scrapbook/README.md

 #### Trigger a Staging build

 Make a push to the `develop` branch and Jenkins will automatically deploy the whole application

-## 🎨 Mockups

-Please visit our wiki page [here](https://github.com/airavata-courses/scrapbook/wiki/Mockups) to see our mockup designs.

 ## 🧱 Project Installation (Local)